Fela Kuti

-Early life and career
+Life and career

 Early life

-Olufela Olusegun Oludotun Ransome-Kuti was born into the Ransome-Kuti family, an upper-middle-class Nigerian family, on 15 October 1938 in Abeokuta (the modern-day capital of Ogun State), which at the time was a city in the British Colony of Nigeria.
-His mother, Chief Funmilayo Ransome-Kuti, was an anti-colonial feminist, and his father, Reverend Israel Oludotun Ransome-Kuti, was an Anglican minister, school principal, and the first president of the Nigeria Union of Teachers.
-Kuti's parents both played active roles in the anti-colonial movement in Nigeria, most notably the Abeokuta Women's Riots which was led by his mother in 1946.
+Kuti was born into the Ransome-Kuti family, an upper-middle-class family, on 15 October 1938, in Abeokuta, Colonial Nigeria.
+His mother, Funmilayo Ransome-Kuti, was an anti-colonial feminist, and his father, Israel Oludotun Ransome-Kuti, was an Anglican minister, school principal, and the first president of the Nigeria Union of Teachers.
+Kuti's parents both played active roles in the anti-colonial movement in Nigeria, most notably the Abeokuta Women's Riots which were led by his mother in 1946.
 His brothers Beko Ransome-Kuti and Olikoye Ransome-Kuti, both medical doctors, were well known nationally.
-Kuti Is a cousin to the writer and laureate Wole Soyinka, a Nobel Prize for Literature winner.
+Kuti is a cousin to the writer and laureate Wole Soyinka, a Nobel Prize for Literature winner.
 They are both descendants of Josiah Ransome-Kuti, who is Kuti's paternal grandfather and Soyinka's maternal great-grandfather.

 Kuti attended Abeokuta Grammar School.
-In 1958, he was sent to London to study medicine but decided to study music instead at the Trinity College of Music, with the trumpet being his preferred instrument.
+In 1958, he was invited to London by his younger brother Beko, a medical student at the time to study music at the Trinity College of Music, with the trumpet being his preferred instrument.
 While there, he formed the band Koola Lobitos and played a fusion of jazz and highlife.
-In 1960, Kuti married his first wife, Remilekun (Remi) Taylor, with whom he had three children (Femi, Yeni, and Sola).
+The ensemble would include members, Bayo Martins on drums and Wole Bucknor on piano.
+In 1960, Kuti married his first wife, Remilekun (Remi) Taylor, with whom he had three children (Yeni, Femi, and Sola).
 In 1963, Kuti moved back to the newly independent Federation of Nigeria, re-formed Koola Lobitos, and trained as a radio producer for the Nigerian Broadcasting Corporation.
 He played for some time with Victor Olaiya and his All-Stars.

-He called his style Afrobeat, a combination of Fuji music, funk, jazz, highlife, salsa, calypso, and traditional Yoruba music.
+He called his style Afrobeat, a combination of Apala, funk, jazz, highlife, salsa, calypso, and traditional Yoruba music.
 In 1969, Kuti took the band to the United States and spent ten months in Los Angeles.
 While there, he discovered the Black Power movement through Sandra Smith (now known as Sandra Izsadore or Sandra Akanke Isidore), a partisan of the Black Panther Party.
 This experience heavily influenced his music and political views.
 He renamed the band Nigeria 70.
 Soon after, the Immigration and Naturalization Service was tipped off by a promoter that Kuti and his band were in the US without work permits.
 The band performed a quick recording session in Los Angeles that would later be released as The '69 Los Angeles Sessions.